THE ROLLSTONE HILL "ROCK WALK" TRAIL

 Boulder at the turn of the century.
 One does not have to dig too deep to understand the historic connections and influence it

 has had on the city's character, yet it remains today relatively unnoticed, under appreciated, and somewhat forgotten.
-I

-proposing the Fitchburg "Rock Walk".
+that I am proposing the Fitchburg "Rock Walk".